Lemminkäinen Suite: Discography

 † = This recording utilizes Sibelius's original ordering of the suite, with The Swan of Tuonela played third and Lemminkäinen in Tuonela played second.

 Where a conductor or orchestra has recorded the suite more than once, a number has been added (in brackets) to help distinguish the recordings and clarify the results of sorting the list.

-The original versions of Lemminkäinen and the Maidens of the Island and Lemminkäinen's Return have been recorded by Osmo Vänskä and the Lahti Symphony Orchestra (BIS CD-1015).
+The Lahti Symphony Orchestra have recorded the original versions of Lemminkäinen and the Maidens of the Island and Lemminkäinen's Return under Osmo Vänskä (BIS CD-1015), and of Lemminkäinen in Tuonela under Dima Slobodeniuk (BIS 2371).